dolmagrg123/microblog_VPC_deployment/README.md

 ```
 IMPORTANT: Be sure to replace `<private_IP>` with the private IP address of the application server.
 Run the command `sudo nginx -t` to verify.
 Restart NginX afterward.

+This step allowed nginx to run the gunicorn application from the application_server in the public ip of web_server by passing the private ip of application server.

 9. Copy the key pair (.pem file) of the "Application_Server" to the "Web_Server".
 How you choose to do this is up to you.
 (Best practice would be to SCP from your local machine into the Jenkins server but if not, it is possible to nano a new file and copy/paste the contents of the .pem file into it.
 MAKE SURE TO INCLUDE EVERYTHING FROM -----BEGIN RSA PRIVATE KEY----- to -----END RSA PRIVATE KEY----- including a new line afterwards if you chose this route)

 IMPORTANT: Test the connection by SSH'ing into the "Application_Server" from the "Web_Server".

+#### I used the copy/paste into .pem file method to add the key into my server and was able to ssh into application server via the webserver.

 10. Create scripts.
 2 scripts are required for this Workload and outlined below: